tomhodgins/caffeinated-style-sheets/README.md

 }
 ```

+> Read more about writing custom selector in the [deqaf readme](https://github.com/tomhodgins/deqaf#writing-extended-selectors-for-js-powered-rules)

-## Writing Custom Properties in CSS
+### Writing Custom Properties in CSS

 CSS already includes the ability for us to define [custom properties](https://drafts.csswg.org/css-variables/) as long as we start the name with a double-dash `--` to ensure it never collides with any future CSS property.
 What's great about custom properties (aka css variables) in CSS is that they can be defined and set in CSSOM (css stylesheets) or in DOM (html `style=""` attribute), and can be read and written from JavaScript.
 This makes them an amazing way for JavaScript functions to supply values to CSS that it can use for styling: